ngx-toastr vs @ngneat/hot-toast

 • ngx-toastr:

-Choose ngx-toastr if you need a more feature-rich solution with extensive customization options and a variety of notification types.
-It is well-suited for applications that require detailed notifications and a more traditional toast notification style.
+Choose ngx-toastr if you need a feature-rich toast library with extensive customization options, including animations, positioning, and the ability to create different types of notifications.
+It is suitable for applications that require more control over the notification appearance and behavior.

 • @ngneat/hot-toast:

-Choose @ngneat/hot-toast if you prefer a lightweight, modern approach to notifications with a focus on simplicity and ease of use.
-It offers a minimalistic design and straightforward API, making it ideal for projects that require quick implementation and a clean user interface.
+Choose @ngneat/hot-toast if you need a lightweight, easy-to-use toast library with a modern design and minimal configuration.
+It is ideal for projects that require quick integration and a clean user interface without a lot of overhead.

 README for ngx-toastr